LangStream/documentation/building-applications/flare-pattern.md

 }
 ```

-This behaviour is different from the "compute-ai-embeddings" agent, in fact the "query-vector-db" agent adds the results to the message instead of replacing the original list and also the results are all added to the same field.
+This behaviour is different from the "compute-ai-embeddings" agent.
+The "query-vector-db" agent used here adds the results to the message instead of replacing the original list, and the results are all added to the same field.

 ### Example